Lorna Cordeiro

-Lorna Cordeiro, (born 9 August 1944) also known as Lorna, is a Konkani singer from the coastal state of Goa, India, and is popularly known as the "Nightingale of Goa".
+Lorna Cordeiro (born 9 August 1944), known mononymously as Lorna, is an Indian singer.
+Referred to as the "Nightingale of Goa", she performed with jazz trumpeter Chris Perry in the 1960s and 1970s.
+Her association with Perry ended in 1973, causing her to quit the music industry.
+She later came out of retirement in 1995, and still continues to perform.

-Early and personal life
+Early life

-Lorna was born in Bombay on 9 August 1944 to Cecelia and Theophilus Cordeiro who hailed from Saligao, Goa, she is the third of their six children.
-Her family belonged to the Goan Catholic community.
+Lorna Cordeiro was born in Bombay on 9 August 1944 to Cecelia and Theophilus Cordeiro who hailed from Saligao, Goa.
+She is the third of their six children.
+Her family were Goan Catholics.
 Lorna's father encouraged his children in music and to speak Konkani at home; their immediate neighbour in Goa, recalls being very impressed by the family's singing of Konkani hymns.
-Lorna recalled how as a young girl another Parsi neighbour in Mumbai would clap and gift her four Indian annas whenever he heard her sing along with the radio.
+Cordeiro recalled how as a young girl another Parsi neighbour in Mumbai would clap and gift her four Indian annas whenever he heard her sing along with the radio.

-Lorna admittingly was in an affair with an older married Goan musician, Chris Perry, while they were both working together.
-However, following their breakup on her 27th birthday in 1973, she was unable to perform for nearly 23 years.
-This was because Perry would threaten and even strike anyone who would approach her to sing professionally again.
-She remained unmarried because Perry also threatened possible suitors.
-She began working as a compounder in a dentist's clinic, and was a victim of alcoholism before Ronnie Monserrate convinced her to start singing again in 1995.
-She now lives in Dhobitalao, Mumbai.